 If we add mass to an object, we make it much harder for sound to be transmitted through it.

 Adding mass to a room pre-build is simple.
 We can use dense materials like concrete for example.
 Adding mass to a room retrospectively is harder, but tools do exist.
 Let’s see what we can do.

 How to Add Mass to a Surface

 We want to make a surface (wall, ceiling, floor) as heavy as possible.
-Common materials for this, that don’t break the bank are: plywood, drywall, oriented strand board, and cement board.
+Common materials for this, that don’t break the bank are plywood, drywall, oriented strand board, and cement board.
 Drywall is one of the cheapest materials for this.
 5/8 inch drywall is commonly used for this purpose, and it can be found at any lumberyard or home center.
 A readily available material that is designed to reduce sound levels is acoustic vinyl.

 Acoustic vinyl (or mass loaded vinyl) is a barrier used to block sound between walls, ceilings, floors, pipes and more.
 It is very dense, weighing one pound per square foot.
-Besides stopping noise transmitted through walls, it can also be used to make covers or curtains for windows.
+Besides reducing noise transmitted through walls, it can also be used to make covers or curtains for windows.
 Windows are a major culprit when it comes to noise leaks.

 3. Damping Sound

-How to Dampen Sound
+How to Dampen Sound in a Room

 By adding a dampening material to the inside of walls, or by hanging a new sound proof wall (see below), we can effectively dampen sound.
 This is a key treatment when making a soundproof room.

 A popular solution is to hang a new wall inside the room (we’ll tell you how to do that further down the page).
 Using two pieces of drywall, with noiseproofing compound sandwiched in-between, we can make a really effective dampening system.